Health and Safety Updates

 - Some programs may be suspended or postponed due to country-specific regulations, risk factors, and/or low enrollment.
 Check specific programs on Cal Poly Abroad for further information.

 - The Cal Poly International Center is carefully monitoring the situation in Ukraine.
 We do not anticipate that the conflict will impact our study abroad programs.
-Because student health and safety is Cal Poly’s highest priority, we are asking students to avoid travel to Ukraine and to any country that shares a border with Ukraine.
-These countries include Belarus, Estonia, Finland, Hungary, Latvia, Moldova, Poland, Romania, Russia and Slovakia.
+Because student health and safety are Cal Poly’s highest priorities, we are asking students to avoid travel to Ukraine and Russia.

 - Trip cancellation insurance and refundable tickets are highly recommended.
 Travelers for all programs should monitor how the global health situation develops.
 At the time of purchase, participants should insure their flights against trip disruption and/or cancellation or have fully refundable tickets.